-Staff agrees with the provision of private on-site recreation to meet the parkland dedication requirement.
-However, the private outdoor recreational facilities proposed are minimal and should include more opportunities for outdoor amenities for future residents and guests.
-Staff recommends the inclusion of additional outdoor private recreation amenities to be reviewed at the time of the DSP.
+Private on-site recreation shall be used to meet the parkland dedication requirement.
+However, the private outdoor recreational facilities currently proposed are minimal and should include more opportunities for outdoor amenities for future residents and guests.
+Additional outdoor private recreation amenities should be proposed and reviewed at the time of the DSP.

-Based on the preceding finding, staff finds the provision of mandatory dedication of parkland, Section 24-134, will be met through the provision of on-site private recreational facilities in accordance with Section 24-135(b) of the prior Subdivision Regulations, subject to the conditions recommended in this technical staff report.
+Based on the preceding finding, the provision of mandatory dedication of parkland, Section 24-134, will be met through the provision of on-site private recreational facilities in accordance with Section 24-135(b) of the prior Subdivision Regulations.

-6. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, and the Subdivision Regulations to provide the appropriate transportation recommendations.
+9. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, and the Subdivision Regulations to provide the appropriate transportation findings.